BlackWild/opinionated-python-template/README.md

 ## Main ideas

 There are a few basic principles that we follow to design the structure of the codebase.
-If you find them appealing, it means you will enjoy and appreciate using this repo.
+If you find them appealing, it means you will enjoy and appreciate using this template.

 - Standard Python, despite being a very popular programming language, surprisingly lacks the developer experience (DX) it deserves.
+- The goal of this template is to provide this DX ....

+Things we would like to achieve:

+- Everything about the project should be confined in the project code base.
+There should be no dependency on or confusion with packages that are locally installed on your system.
+This ensures consistency of the development environment.

+- Next, we must have specific style and code quality rules that are checked at every level of development.

-# How to use this?
+# How to use this template?

 Here, you will find a short version of how to use this project template.
-However, you are strongly suggested to read through The Structure [link??] section to fully understand the decisions behind the tools used.
+However, you are strongly recommended to read through The Structure [link??] section down below to fully understand the decisions behind the tools used.

 You need to have these software installed on your computer: